 Have in mind that the following types of debt are not dischargeable through Chapter 7:

 - Child or spouse support

-Chapter 7 filings involve many forms and navigation of legal issues; the help of an attorney is always advisable.
+Chapter 7 filings involve many forms and navigation of legal issues; an attorney’s help is always advisable.

 Business owners who run into trouble can seek refuge by using chapter 11 to reorganize their finances.
-Chapter 11 is best for business with a keen interest in continuing their operations; it doesn’t require the cease in operations and businesses can rewrite bargaining agreements and restructure some of the terms in every financial obligation.
+Chapter 11 is best for businesses with a keen interest in continuing their operations; it doesn’t require the cease of operations, and businesses can rewrite bargaining agreements and restructure some of the terms in every financial obligation.

 In other words, filing for this chapter involves corporate financial restructuring that allows companies to function as they pursue debt repayment through chapter 7.

 A trustee appointed by the court can run your business to make it easier for you to access funds.
 New lenders get their dues before everyone else.